claudioametrano/UnFATE/README.md

 * Consider running the script from a "tmux" or detachable session
 * Consider logging the script output with `python3 main_wrap.py {params} |& tee <logfile>`.
 This saves the stdout and stderr from the running main_wrap.py into \<logfile\> as well as printing it to the console.
 * The pre-mined UnFATE database  (`-n` argument, see help): Select any taxonomic rank included in **Accession_plus_taxonomy_Pezizomycotina.txt** (in the UnFATE folder).
 For binomial species name, use a backslash before the species name (e.g. Fuffaria\ fuffolosa).
 Adding **AUTO** to the list of taxa, main_wrap.py will use a similar method to barcode_wrap.py (see below) to find the closest samples in the database.
-* Although the script was written with our bait set in mind, it should work with any amino acid target file in HybPiper format.
+* Although the script was written with our bait set in mind, it should work with any amino acid target fasta file in HybPiper format (>sequence_name-gene_name).
 However, the UnFATE database only contains the 195 UnFATE genes.
 * [PhypartsPieCharts](https://github.com/mossmatters/phyloscripts/tree/master/phypartspiecharts) is a tool to visualize the nodal conflict level for the species tree which uses Phyparts.
 Consider running PhypartsPieCharts through our helper script with `python pie_wrap.py -t /path/to/single_locus_trees/ -p /path/to/species/tree`.
 Use a separate conda environement (due to dependency version incompatibility)
 *  UnFATE also works using samples from the database only (-n), take advantage of this feature to get phylogenetic trees of any rank in Pezizomycotina!